 The PSP Steering Group

-The Steering Group coordinates the PSP and organises its activities, and is ultimately accountable for key decisions made about the PSP.
-It will be made up of a mix of representatives of patients and clinicians.
+The Steering Group oversees the PSP, organises its activities, and is ultimately accountable for key decisions made about the PSP.
+It will be made up of a mix of representatives of patients, carers and clinicians.
 These are often members of a charity or professional organisation within the area of the PSP.
-Members will bring with them knowledge of the condition, an understanding of the patient and clinician populations and access to networks of patients, carers and clinicians.
+Members will bring with them knowledge of the condition, an understanding of the patient, carer and clinician populations and access to networks of patients, carers and clinicians.
 It may be unrealistic for members of a Steering Group to be fully representative of all of its stakeholders and communities.
 Nevertheless, members should be aware of those communities and be able to ensure the process is accessible to those groups.

 What does the Steering Group commit to?

 Members of the Steering Group will need to agree the resources (including time and expertise) that they will contribute to ensure that each stage of the process is completed.
 These stages include:

 - publicising and taking part in an initial awareness meeting if this happens